Pseudomonas fluorescens: Genomics

 Notable P. fluorescens strains SBW25, Pf-5 and PfO-1 have been sequenced, among others.

 A comparative genomic study (in 2020) analyzed 494 complete genomes from the entire Pseudomonas genus, with 25 of them being annotated as P. fluorescens.
 The phylogenomic analysis clearly showed that the 25 strains annotated as P. fluorescens did not form a monophyletic group.
 In addition, their Average Nucleotide Identities did not fulfil the criteria of a species, since they were very diverse.
 It was concluded that P. fluorescens is not a species in the strict sense, but should be considered as a wider evolutionary group, or a species complex, that includes within it other species too.
 This finding is in accordance with previous analyses of 107 Pseudomonas species, using four core 'housekeeping' genes, that consider P. fluorescens as a relaxed species complex.

 The P. fluorescens relaxed evolutionary group that was defined by Nikolaidis et al. on the basis of the genus phylogenomic tree, comprised 96 genomes and displayed high levels of phylogenetic heterogeneity.
-It comprised many species, such as Pseudomonas corrugata, Pseudomonas brassicacearum, Pseudomonas frederiksbergensis, Pseudomonas mandelii, Pseudomonas kribbensis, Pseudomonas koreensis, Pseudomonas mucidolens, Pseudomonas veronii, Pseudomonas antarctica, Pseudomonas azotoformans, Pseudomonas trivialis, Pseudomonas lurida, Pseudomonas azotoformans, Pseudomonas poae, Pseudomonas libanensis, Pseudomonas synxantha, and Pseudomonas orientalis.
+It comprised many species, such as Pseudomonas corrugata, Pseudomonas brassicacearum, Pseudomonas frederiksbergensis, Pseudomonas mandelii, Pseudomonas kribbensis, Pseudomonas koreensis, Pseudomonas mucidolens, Pseudomonas veronii, Pseudomonas antarctica, Pseudomonas azotoformans, Pseudomonas trivialis, Pseudomonas lurida, Pseudomonas poae, Pseudomonas libanensis, Pseudomonas synxantha, and Pseudomonas orientalis.
 The core proteome of the P. fluorescens group comprised 1396 proteins.
 The protein count and GC content of the strains of the P. fluorescens group ranged between 4152 and 6678 (average: 5603) and between 58.7–62% (average: 60.3%), respectively.
 Another comparative genomic analysis of 93 P. fluorescens genomes identified eight major subgroups and developed a set of nine genes as markers for classification within this lineage.
 A recent comparative genomic analysis of the P. fluorescens complex has further increased the number of major subgroups to 11.

 Interactions with Dictyostelium

 The slime mold Dictyostelium discoideum contains "farmer" individuals that live in association with Pseudomonas fluorescens.
 Two strains of the bacterium are associated with the farmer.
-One strain serves as a food source and the other strain serves as a symbioant that produces beneficial secondary metabolites.
+One strain serves as a food source and the other strain serves as a symbiont that produces beneficial secondary metabolites.
 The main genetic difference between these two strains is a mutation of the global activator gene called gacA.
 This gene plays a key role in gene regulation; when this gene is knocked out in the nonfood bacterial strain, it loses its special secondary metabolites and, independently, is transformed into a food strain.